Ensemble Multi-Quantiles: Adaptively Flexible Distribution Prediction for Uncertainty Quantification: Introduction

 \subsection{Our Contributions}

-In this paper, we tackle the problem of conditional distribution prediction in regression tasks through an ensemble learning approach named EMQ proposed by us.
-Multi-quantiles are boosted by additive models with intuitive designs, and can be used for predictive uncertainty with excellent performance.
+In this paper, we tackle the problem of conditional distribution prediction in regression tasks through proposing an ensemble learning approach named EMQ.
+Multi-quantiles are boosted by additive models with intuitive designs, and can be used for uncertainty quantification with excellent performance.
 To summarize, our contributions are as follows:

-\textbf{i)} We propose a novel, succinct, and effective approach for multi-quantile ensemble learning, in which a strong learner aims at learning a Gaussian distribution for $\mathbb{P}(\mathbf{y}|\mathbf{X}=x)$ and the consequent weak learners are used for tuning or improving the quantiles.
+\textbf{i)} We propose a novel, succinct, and effective approach for multi-quantiles ensemble learning, in which a strong learner aims at learning a Gaussian distribution for $\mathbb{P}(\mathbf{y}|\mathbf{X}=x)$ and the consequent weak learners are used for tuning or improving the quantiles.
 The design of the whole ensemble approach is intuitive and interpretable, and aims at adaptively seeking a balance between the distribution structure (such as Gaussian) and the flexibility.

 \textbf{ii)} The quantile-crossing issue is overcome naturally in our approach without additional effort.

 \textbf{iii)} In the experiments, the proposed EMQ achieves start-of-the-art performance over a large range of datasets under the criteria of calibration and sharpness, compared to many recent uncertainty quantification methods including Gaussian assumption-based, Bayesian methods, quantile regression-based, and traditional tree models.